IBM/db2sock-ibmi/README.md

 #db2sock

-Welcome to the db2sock project.
-Goal is PASE DB2 CLI asynchronous API driver (libdb400.a).
+Welcome to db2sock project.
+Goal is PASE DB2 CLI asynchronous API driver and more (libdb400.a).

 A vast number of features have been added to new libdb400.a, async CLI, ILE direct CLI APIs, Unicode CLI "Unix" API (UTF-8), Unicode CLI "wide" APIs (UTF-16), and more.